 Youth Group Coordinator (Wednesday Youth Group)

 Claire runs our youth group for 16-21 year olds with Asperger’s Syndrome.
-Claire has a wealth of experience supporting young people and adults on the autism spectrum in schools, college, and their natural environments.
+Claire has a wealth of experience supporting young adults on the autism spectrum in schools, college, and their natural environments.

 Youth Support Worker

-Bob supports young people in both our Friday evening and Saturday morning youth groups.
+Bob supports young people in our Friday evening youth group.
 He also has experience of running mainstream after-school clubs and holiday clubs.
 Bob is also a parent of a young adult with Asperger’s Syndrome.